 January 2022

 Happy New Year from Provence: While we don’t know what the year will bring, we are starting 2022 on the right foot with a winter menu curated by Acquiesce Wines.
-The menu designed for cosy evenings with friends includes wine pairings.
-Acquiesce Wines has offered two gift sets of these wines to our newsletter subscribers.
+The menu designed for cozy evenings with friends includes wine pairings.
+Acquiesce Wines has offered our newsletter subscribers two gift sets of these wines.
 If you live in the United States, enter the giveaway by sharing this newsletter with a friend and let us know that you did so here.

 Newsletters 2021: